v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-updatesymbolstore-method.md

 ms.assetid: 4a17d723-86b9-4f27-bd0d-b70c3259011c
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: d84d4fccb2cb4e500f07f6bfbfb93b8c7b81f5d6
+ms.openlocfilehash: e052d9b7b2abd57b176dfe3b00afac626d422c58
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69938999"
+ms.locfileid: "74446462"
 ---
 # <a name="isymunmanagedreaderupdatesymbolstore-method"></a>Metodo ISymUnmanagedReader::UpdateSymbolStore
 Aggiorna l'archivio dei simboli esistente con un archivio dei simboli delta.
-Questo metodo viene usato negli scenari di modifica e continuazione per aggiornare l'archivio simboli in modo che corrisponda ai Delta al file eseguibile portabile originale (PE).
+This method is used in edit-and-continue scenarios to update the symbol store to match deltas to the original portable executable (PE) file.

 > [!NOTE]
-> È necessario specificare solo uno dei `filename` parametri o `pIStream` , non entrambi.
-Se `filename` si specifica, l'archivio dei simboli verrà aggiornato con i simboli presenti in tale file.
-Se `pIStream` si specifica, l'archivio verrà aggiornato con i dati <xref:System.Runtime.InteropServices.ComTypes.IStream>del.
+> You need specify only one of the `filename` or `pIStream` parameters, not both.
+If `filename` is specified, the symbol store will be updated with the symbols in that file.
+If `pIStream` is specified, the store will be updated with the data from the <xref:System.Runtime.InteropServices.ComTypes.IStream>.

 ## <a name="syntax"></a>Sintassi